How to Apply for Financial Aid

 1. Submit the FAFSA

 All students who wish to be considered for federal and state financial aid and need-based scholarships must complete a FAFSA (Free Application for Federal Student Aid).
-We strongly encourage you to apply online at www.fafsa.ed.gov; it is easier and quicker than mailing your application in to the federal processor.
-However, if you want the paper form, you may download it from the web at www.federalstudentaid.ed.gov and mail to the address provided.
+We strongly encourage you to apply online at it is easier and quicker than mailing your application in to the federal processor.
+However, if you want the paper form, you may download it and mail to the address provided.

 Students who submitted a FAFSA for the current year should receive a Renewal FAFSA directly from the federal government to be used to reapply for aid for the upcoming year.
-The FAFSA or Renewal FAFSA should be completed (on paper or via the web at www.fafsa.ed.gov) as soon as your taxes are done after January 1 for the upcoming academic year.
+The FAFSA or Renewal FAFSA should be completed on paper as soon as your taxes are done after January 1 for the upcoming academic year.

 CVCC's priority filing dates for the federal processing center to receive your FAFSA are posted under target dates.
 Click on the link on the left menu above.
 Students whose FAFSAs are received by the priority filing date are given first consideration for some federal and state financial aid programs that have limited funds.
 (The priority date is a suggested filing date, not a deadline.)